Archaeologists use advanced sensing technologies to map excavations

 LiDAR can also reveal insights about the changes in the climate that caused damage to the environment.
 For instance, the 3D-processed images produced as a result of LiDAR measuring enable archaeologist to see the damage caused by severe flooding.

 “We can actually see erosion damage.
 Erosion caused by water has very distinct physical forms.
 We can also see in the middle of the city [Angkor] where the erosion operated at three different levels.
 First of all, gouged out high, and then further down, and then right down the bottom.
 So it relates particularly to seeing the effects of a change in climate,” said Professor Fletcher.

 Before LiDAR existed, excavators used surveying equipment and conducted their studies on the field, which in the context of a forest is difficult and dangerous.

-Archaeology, like many other disciplines, can benefit from the developments in the field of quantum sensing, which enable the development of gravity sensors, that can reveal what is beneath the surface of the ground.
+Archaeology, like many other disciplines, can benefit from developments in the field of quantum sensing, which enable the development of gravity sensors that can reveal what is beneath the surface of the ground.

 For several centuries (9th to the 15th) Angkor had been the centre of the Khmer Kingdom.
 With impressive monuments, several ancient urban plans and large water reservoirs, the site is a unique concentration of features testifying to an exceptional civilisation.
 One of the monuments is the famous Temple of Angkor Wat.

 Access to cutting-edge research equipment can be difficult to arrange without university partners.
-With over 50 centres of excellence, collaborative research centres and industrial training centres spread across the NSW Smart Sensing Network, access to world-class equipment is readily available.
+With over 50 centres of excellence, collaborative research centres and industrial training centres spread across the NSW Smart Sensing Network, access to world-class smart sensing technology and expertise is readily available.